Harika-SVL/Shell-Scripting/notes.md

 backup_file "/home/ubuntu/1.txt"
 ```
-### How to pass arrays to the functions
+### How to pass arrays to the functions ?

-* Lets pass arguments to shell script which in turn passes array to the function
+* Let's pass arguments to shell script which in turn passes array to the function
 ```
 #!/bin/bash
 display_array() {